AlexRomney/fullstack-challenge/documentation.md

 - Clone repo and inside the repo's frontend and server folders run npm install and npm run dev.
 I stuck with sqlite and created a seeder that should run on the initial run.

+- I separated each challenge into its own branch so you could see the work per task if you wanted.
+If not then you can merge each branch together and view it all.

 ************************************
 CHALLENGE 1
 ************************************